alihusayni/tll-next/content/resources/blog/tips-successful-diversity-visa-application.md

 Submitting your application correctly is just as important as being eligible.
 Many applicants lose their opportunity due to avoidable errors.
 Here is what you need to do:
 ### Apply Early
-&ndash; The application window is limited.
+ :  The application window is limited.
 Submitting your entry well before the deadline reduces the risk of technical issues.
 ### Double-Check Your Details
-&ndash; Any spelling errors, mismatched information, or missing details can lead to disqualification.
+ :  Any spelling errors, mismatched information, or missing details can lead to disqualification.
 ### Ensure Your Photo Meets U.S. Guidelines
-&ndash; The photo requirements are strict.
+ :  The photo requirements are strict.
 An incorrect size, lighting, or background can instantly disqualify your application.
 ### Keep Your Confirmation Number Safe
-&ndash; After submission, you'll receive a unique confirmation code.
+ :  After submission, you'll receive a unique confirmation code.
 Without it, you won't be able to check your results.
 Want to boost your chances?
 Avoid the most common pitfalls and get expert legal support from Tuan Le Law Office.
 Call [714-877-5840](tel:+1-714-877-5840) now to secure your future in the U.S.!
 ## Step-by-Step Guide to the Diversity Visa Lottery Application